 Fifteen years later, the earliest version of Scouts Victoria was formed, but we were then just a Victorian Branch of the British Boy Scouts.
 In 1958, the Scout Association of Australia was created and we became part of our own national organisation.

-For more on Victoria’s rich scouting history, visit our Heritage Centre.
+For more on Victoria’s rich scouting history, visit our Heritage Team.